cardputer-dev/cardputer-site/docs/faqs.md

 ## Is the Cardputer an alternative to the Flipper Zero?

 In our opinion, not really, at least not without modifications (like adding sub 1-ghz, rfid capability, ir receiver).
+If you are interesting in using the Cardputer for penetration testing, have a look at [these][pentesting].

 ## Something else?